TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 - **License** – The license currently assigned to the user.
 - **Usage log license** – The highest license level required based on the Element Usage log.
 - **Compare Status** – A comparison between the assigned license and the usage-based license.
-- **High-tier lines** – The number of discrete records that contribute to the highest detected license requirement for that user.
+- **High-tier lines** – The number of records that contribute to the highest detected license requirement for that user.
 - **Comment** – An optional, custom reviewer comment.
 - **High-tier objects** – The specific objects that drive the user into their highest detected license tier.